drevops/vortex/scripts/drevops/docs/variables.md

 ### `DREVOPS_DEPLOY_ACTION`

-Deploy action.
+Deployment action.
 Values can be one of: deploy, deploy_override_db, destroy.

 Default value: `deploy`